1. Accueil

 Objectifs (et/ou acquis d'apprentissages spécifiques)

-This course examines international migrations in Europe from both a theoretical as well as an empirical angle.
-Following a detailed overview of the most important concepts and theoretical frameworks for the analysis of international migrations, students focus on the major trends and transformations characterizing international migrations and their management in Europe (and beyond).
-Students are expected to acquire a variety of theoretical approaches to the study of international migrations in Europe and learn how to apply them for the analysis of current and past trends and relevant case studies.
+Students are expected to familiarize with a variety of theoretical approaches for the study of international migrations in Europe and learn how to apply them in the analysis of current and past migratory trends and relevant case studies.

 Méthodes d'enseignement et activités d'apprentissages